shiitake/WongoDb-Leaderboards/README.md

  * update player high scores
  * add friends
  * view the global leaderboard

- That said, the executable doesn't accept any args so you'll have to comment/uncomment the action you want to take.

 ### Todo:
-* add command line arguments
-* add help info to the executable
 * add the ability to change the mongoDB host/port
-* sort out a few async issues with the Leaderboard
 * add friend leaderboards